Background Music for Yoga Classes

 If your goal is to perform on-site yoga classes in one place, Soundtrack Your Brand will be the perfect service to establish the soundtrack for your class.

-However, if you plan to carry out your classes in different locations, you must acquire the Public Communication License (as long as you use copyrighted music).
+However, if you plan to carry out your classes in different locations, you must acquire a Public Communication License (as long as you use copyrighted music).

 All of them offer you huge music libraries where you can find the perfect yogi music.